KobeTools/bang/README.md

 | **Custom bangs** | No | No | Yes |
 | **Autocomplete** | Yes | No | Yes |

 [unduck](https://github.com/t3dotgg/unduck) by Theo pioneered client-side bang redirects.
 ReBang takes it further by handling redirects at Cloudflare's edge network: the 302 redirect returns before any HTML or JavaScript loads.
+This fork serves the frontend from Cloudflare Pages and uses a separate Cloudflare Worker as the public entrypoint.

 ## How It's Fast